jirotubuyaki/ThunderBayesR/README.md

-# CRPClustering: An R Package for Bayesian Nonparametric Chinese Restaurant Process Clustering with Entropy
+# ThunderBayesR: An R Package for Bayesian Nonparametric Clustering Algorithms

 [![](http://cranlogs.r-pkg.org/badges/grand-total/CRPClustering)](http://cran.rstudio.com/web/packages/CRPClustering/index.html)

 ## News
+0.1.0 (2022-06-30)
+  * Change package name and the concept.
+Please wait a new alpha version.
+Current contents are Previous CRPClustering.
+  * We will implement by Julia.

 1.4 (2020-04-12)
   * Implemented by Rcpp.
 We changed main methods.
   * "mu_0" and "sigma_table" and "ro_0" arguments were deleted in "crp_train" method.